By Melissa McLaughlin

 The Gift of a Day

-It was the perfect fall day in Pennsylvania.
-The leaves were beginning their autumnal costume change, preparing for the next act.
+It was the perfect fall day.
+The leaves were beginning their autumn costume change.
 Glimmers of yellow, orange and red leaves flitted among the green with a tiny hint of the coming glory.

-Our joy at gathering a mixture of flavors through a wide range of apple varieties soon presented an unwanted consequence.
+Our joy at gathering a mixture of apple varieties soon presented an unwanted consequence.
 Apples are heavy!
-We had filled two large bags and now as we peered off in the distance we spied our car, a tiny speck on the horizon in the far-removed parking lot.
+We filled several bags and as we peered off in the distance we spied our car, a tiny speck on the horizon.
 Our apple-red smiles softened a bit as we trudged along carrying our delicious, but weighty burden.

 Eventually, we loaded every person, apple and sore muscle into the car to head for home.
 As we pulled away from the orchard we all reflected on the lovely day we had shared.
 Enjoying the fresh air, the bounty of God’s creation, the beauty of diversity, the joy of being alive.